ashutoshmjain/gita/src/prologue.md

 ## Research and notes:
 ----

+[^c]:  Human languages, Programming languages and Block-chains
+- It might feel like a flight of extreme imagination to compare the text written on palm leaves with modern programming language ; but there are few similarities if we peal the top layer.
+The written language is for communication between humans while a programming language takes the communication to next level - From humans to the machines.
+- Language(s) are for communication.
+Communication needs order - history.
+Maintaining the history of communication for humans is easy but it is quite hard for the computers because time-stamps are easy to temper.
+Block-chains are thus distributed , easily verifiable blocks of text for computers to ascertain the true sequence of messages.
+This obviously have application in financial transactions where humans may not be trust worthy.
+Thus blockchain's first usecase is currency but that is just the beginning.
+Blackchains will enable trusted inter-computer communication in coming times.
+---

 [^8th]: `Poorna-avtaara` - The eighth incarnation
 - In `Vaidik` framework, `Vishnu` is the manifestative potency of supreme knowledge.
 It manifests, from smallest particle to the biggest universe, through it's eightfold basic nature.
 It is said to attain full invocation of all facets of eight-fold nature in the eighth incarnation.
 Thus eighth incarnation `Krsna` is the only full embodiment of supreme knowledge.